learn-academy-2022-charlie/rails-api-CJOcode/README.md

     def create
         animal = Animal.create(animal_params)
+        if animal.valid?
+            render json: animal
+        else
+            render json: animal.errors
         end
+    end

     private // stops users form accessing this method def animal_params
         params.require(:animal).permit(:common_name, :latin_name, :kingdom)
     end
-// create method/ RESTful route allows us to create the new animals.
+// CREATE method / RESTful route allows us to create the new animals.
+    // the IF statement allows us to see if the new animal if what user entered is valid and if not show us why it isn't working.
+        // should get back a 200 for status when entered in post man
 // then underneath the private key word animal_params only permit users to enter the common name, latin_name and Kingdom.
 Not allowing them to mess with the ID and dev specific keys.

 ## In Application controller: